Freddie Noe

-Some people are endowed and blessed by our Creator God to be born into a deep, rich, heritage in a particular craft, profession or industry.
+Some people are endowed and blessed by our Creator God to be born into a deep, rich heritage in a particular craft, profession, or industry.
 Such is the case for Freddie Booker Noe, IV, aka “Little Book”.

 Booker himself had been keenly instrumental in rescuing the bourbon industry from possible industry collapse in the 1980s and early 1990s through his masterpiece development and release of Booker’s Small Batch Bourbon in 1988.
-Freddie (Little Book) would often follow his dad and his grandfather from their home across the street from the Jim Beam Distillery to the Rickhouses and the Distillery Production Lines (often on weekends).
-“Little Book” would often sprint and romp through the long isles of many of Jim Beam’s Rickhouse floors.
+Freddie (Little Book) would often follow his dad and his grandfather from their home across the street from the Jim Beam Distillery to the Rickhouses and the Distillery Production Line (often on weekends).
+“Little Book” would often sprint and romp through the long aisles of many of Jim Beam’s Rickhouse floors.
 Who could have imagined Little Book’s journey of growing and developing from running through the Jim Beam rickhouses, to now serving as a Master Distiller of the same rickhouses and literally running them via the Jim Beam Distillery operations!?!

 Maturation and Development: Freddie gained valuable experiences and worked his way up through the Distillery, learning, growing, and professionally maturing his understanding and craft as a whiskey/bourbon distiller.
 During his various rotations in learning the distillery craft, Freddie spent a season of time in the Research & Development (aka “R&D”), a part of the Distillery’s many subdivisions.
 Freddie took a keen interest in the unique and “open range” opportunities of blending quality whiskeys together to strive for producing something special; in addition to what is already special, the historic depth and richness of taste that already defines Jim Beam bourbons and their flavored whiskeys.

 In an analogous way to developing a special hybrid corn strain for adaptation to new and various climates and soil compositions, Booker Noe, IV, (“Little Book”, or “Freddie”) developed his own “bourbon strain” consisting of blending Jim Beam whiskies and different grains to craft his own unique batch of quality bourbons, known as the “Little Book” Collection of Jim Beam.
-These bourbon and whiskey developments occur exclusively at the newly-opened Frederick Booker Noe Plant of Jim Beam Distillery located in Boston, Kentucky
+These bourbon and whiskey developments occur exclusively at the newly opened Frederick Booker Noe Plant of Jim Beam Distillery located in Boston, Kentucky

 Freddie’s first release of these special blended bourbons occurred in October of 2017 with the release of “The Easy”; the first in a now-growing line of “Little Book” brands of blended bourbons and whiskeys, authored and developed by Freddie Noe, IV.
 You cannot rush the aging of a quality bourbon, and you cannot rush the experience and development of a Master Distiller.
 Fortunately for many of us, there is a an 8th generation legend in the making.
 Known by many simply as “Little Book”.